Board and Staff

 Robert Dunn's community involvement includes seven years serving on the Board of La Nueva Vida, he was Realtor Liaison for United Way, sponsor for The Jimmy Huega Snow Express for Multiple Sclerosis, and is a member of The Rotary Club of Santa Fe.

-In 2003 he was appointed by Governor Richardson to the New Mexico Real Estate Commission and is currently its President.
+In 2003 he was appointed by Governor Richardson to the New Mexico Real Estate Commission.
 Mr. Dunn was appointed to the SFRCC Board in April 2002.